Authentication

 OAuth2 Bearer Tokens provide more secure and scalable authentication for production use.

-1. Obtain the token by authenticating via the REL-ID Auth Server (see /oauth/token)
+1. Obtain the token by authenticating via the Ditto ID Auth Server (see /oauth/token)

 2. Add it to the request header: